falsifiedgoods/vraddhi/_posts/2020-08-16-back-to-school.md

 We want to give the students an extensive understanding of the professional aspirations that they can pursue.
 We intend to do this using a three-pronged approach mentioned below:

-**1. Breadth of professions:** For this, we want the student to understand what are the different professions that they can pursue and what is the difference between them
+1. **Breadth of professions:** For this, we want the student to understand what are the different professions that they can pursue and what is the difference between them

 **Metric:** We can have a comparison questionnaire, where the students individually in session 1 will be asked to tell the difference between two professions.
 Points will be given according to the number of differences.
 A similar method will be used in the last session and we would see if there is any improvement in the number of points for a particular student.

-**2. Depth of a profession:** FOr this, we want the student to understand the deeper intricacies of a profession for example the work aspect, risks and rewards associated, and work-life balance of a profession
+2. **Depth of a profession:** FOr this, we want the student to understand the deeper intricacies of a profession for example the work aspect, risks and rewards associated, and work-life balance of a profession

 **Metric:** In the above mentioned questionnaire, we will have a game where students need to match professions with their characteristics.
 We will conduct this game during session 1 and the last session and compare the results.
 The characteristics can be risks and rewards involved, amount of leisure time etc.

-**3. Path to a profession:** For this, we want the student to understand the requirements that might be needed for pursuing a profession.
+3. **Path to a profession:** For this, we want the student to understand the requirements that might be needed for pursuing a profession.

 **Metric:** In the above mentioned questionnaire, we will have a “Fill in the blanks” kind of a sequence game, where the student needs to decide on the route taken for ultimately becoming a professional.
 In this, positive reinforcements will be given in the form of points based on the correct choice.
 Scores from Session 1 and last session will be compared.